 Combine with Wilsons Promontory

-For visitors with two or more days, a combined Phillip Island and Wilsons Promontory itinerary is one of Victoria's most rewarding wildlife and nature experiences.
-Day one covers Phillip Island's wildlife parks and the evening Penguin Parade, with an overnight stay on the island or in nearby San Remo.
-Day two heads southeast to Wilsons Promontory National Park — mainland Australia's southernmost point — for dramatic granite headlands, pristine white-sand beaches (including the famous Squeaky Beach, named for the sound its fine quartz sand makes underfoot), bushwalking to the Mt Oberon summit and wild encounters with kangaroos, wombats and emus in their natural habitat.
+For visitors with two or more days, a combined Phillip Island and Wilsons Promontory itinerary is one of Victoria’s most rewarding wildlife and nature experiences.
+Day one covers Phillip Island’s wildlife parks and the evening Penguin Parade, with an overnight stay on the island or in San Remo.
+Day two heads southeast to Wilsons Promontory National Park — mainland Australia’s southernmost point — for dramatic granite headlands, pristine white-sand beaches (including the famous Squeaky Beach), bushwalking to the Mt Oberon summit and wild encounters with kangaroos, wombats and emus.
+The drive from Phillip Island to the Prom’s Tidal River entrance takes approximately two hours.

 Planning Your Phillip Island Visit